← Back to App

 Mark-to-Market

-For positions not linked to Schwab, you can manually set a "mark" (current market value):
+For positions not linked to Schwab (or when you want to override), set a "mark" manually:

 1. Expand a position